AchillesnoMY/Kaggle-Competition-Shelter-Animal-Outcomes/README.md

 Besides Random Forest, I also tried Logistical Regression, ExtraTree Classifier, gradientBoosting Classifier.
 The performance of gradientBoosting Classifier is the best among all.

 At last, I used a simple ensemble by assigning two different weights (0.7,0.3) to outputs from Random Forest and gradientBoosting Classifer and it gave me the final score of 0.71425.

+##File Descriptions:

+**data_preprocessing.py**: It includes how to handle missing values, contruction of new features and which features are used in cat dataset and/or dog dataset.

+**EDA.py**: Methods to do basic exploratory data analysis.

+**ExtraTreeClassifier.py**: The construction of Extra Tree classifier and how to tune its hyperparameters.
+It is not included in my                                 final output.

+**gradientBoostingClassifier.py**: The construction of gradientBoosting classifier and how to tune its hyper parameters.

+**Logistic_Regression.py**: The construction of Logistical Regression and how to tune its parameters.
+It is not included in my final output.

+**randomForest.py**: The construction of Random Forest and how to tune its hyperparameters.

+**method_combinations.py**: The simple ensemble method to conbine the outputs from Random Forest and gradientBoosting Classifier with suitable weights.
+This is the final output.

+**Note that** All the models used to predict the probabilities of dag and cat seperately.